You probably know that you pay tax on your personal income, but did you know you also get stung for tax on contributions

 Super contributions tax is an amount deducted from all concessional contributions made into your superannuation account.

 A super concessional contribution is a contribution made to superannuation where the contributor has claimed a tax deduction for making the contribution.
-Some examples of concessional contributions are employer SG contributions, salary sacrifice contributions and personal concessional contributions.
+Some examples of concessional contributions are employer SG contributions, salary sacrifice contributions and personal superannuation contributions.

 Super Contributions Tax Rate